phetsims/phet-info/github-labels/README.md

 ######Requirements
 + Create a .credentials file to your home directory.
 The contents should be gitHubUsername:gitHubPassword
 + (Do not add this file to the git repo)
-+ Download the jq executable and add it to a location in your PATH - https://stedolan.github.io/jq/
++ Download the jq executable from https://stedolan.github.io/jq/ and configure it to run from your path with the command `jq`.
+  + On windows for example, I renamed the downloaded file to jq.exe, put it in this folder: C:\Users\username\phet, and added that folder to my PATH environment variable in System Properties.

 ####To standardize the labels on a new repo